 - Weakness in arms and legs

-- Unpredictable emotional response; laughing or crying
+- Uncontrollable laughing or crying (called emotional lability)

 - Restless sleep

 - Nightmares

 - Noisy breathing during the day, excessive snoring at night

 - Unintentional sighing

 - · Weak, quiet voice

-- Swallowing problems, difficulty chewing, choking episodes
+- Difficulty with chewing, swallowing and coughing at mealtimes

-- Eye muscle weakness which may cause blurred vision
+- Blurred vision.

-Having a diagnosis of MSA does not mean you will experience all of these symptoms.
-There is currently no specific treatment to modify disease progression (although identification of possible medicines is constantly being sought for future clinical trials) but there are ways of managing and alleviating symptoms.
+There are ways of managing and alleviating symptoms.
 These include lifestyle adaptations, medications for specific symptoms and ensuring you get the support and advice of professionals involved in your care.
 Remember we are here to help.